William Beauchamp Nevill: Third appearance, Old Bailey

 Nevill appeared at the Old Bailey on 15 February 1898, in front of Justice Lawrance.
 The defendant was brought up from below and advanced to the front of the dock, which he grasped tightly while standing upright and looking straight before him, throwing but one brief glance towards the ladies seated below the Bench ...
 The defendant, though outwardly calm, was labouring under suppressed excitement which he endeavoured to hide.
 He was dressed in a black morning coat and wore a high turned-down collar and black tie, and his general appearance was spruce.
 An attendant pushed forward a chair into which he readily subsided.
 The Faringdon Advertiser commented: "Lord William Nevill is a tall, slim, clean-shaven man.
 He wore a dark overcoat and a black tie, and carried a silk hat in his right hand.
-He appeared quite at ease, and took a seat in the dock, permission having been obtained, as Sir Goerge Lewis stated that he had been in bad health recently".
+He appeared quite at ease, and took a seat in the dock, permission having been obtained, as Sir George Lewis stated that he had been in bad health recently".